geoffreygarrett/github-workflows-showcase/README.md

 GitFlow is a popular Git branching model used for software development.
 It defines a strict branching model designed around the project release.

 ## Develop Workflow
 The develop branch is where active development takes place.
-All feature branches are created from develop, and merged back into develop when complete.
+All feature branches (`feature/<name>`) are created from develop, and merged back into develop when complete.
 The Develop Workflow is initiated with the `start_feature` action, which creates a new feature branch.
-The feature branch is then tested and merged back into develop with the `finish_feature` action.
+The feature branch is then tested and merged back into develop with the `finish_feature` action, contained in the "Feature Workflow".

 A dev_release (unstable) can also be created from develop with the `unstable_release` action.
 This will create a new branch named `dev_release`, which is used to finalize and test a release before merging back into develop and main.
 The version bump, whether it be a major, minor or patch update, should be specified during the `unstable_release` action.